matloff/revisit/README.md

 3 0.0002862087 -0.076002838 0.076575255 1.00000000
 ```

-The default in **coef.rv()** is to use multiple inference, but the
-resulting p-value still indicates a "significant" result.
-And there is
+The resulting p-value indicates a "significant" result, but there is an
-an X in the warning column.
+X in the warning column.
 The estimated age coefficient here, about
 0.0034 is tiny; a 10-year difference in age corresponds to a difference
 in mean rating of only abou 0.034, minuscule for ratings in the range of
 1 to 5.
+This "significant" result is likely of no practical interest.

 ### Third example